CS2103JAN2017-T09-B3/main/docs/UserGuide.md

 ### Launch

-You can start the day by opening MyPotato to view the tasks to be completed for the current day.<br>
+You can start the day by opening myPotato to view the tasks to be completed for the current day.<br>

-Note: Mypotato can help you to automatically sort your tasks according to their deadlines.<br>
+Note: myPotato can help you to automatically sort your tasks according to their deadlines.<br>
 The earliest deadline will appear at the top of the list and floating tasks at the bottom.